elakaddo/XOR-with-Neural-Network/README.md

 ### 📌 Requirements

-- ☕ Java : The whole code is written in Java
+- ☕ Java : The whole code is written in Java ( NO LIBRARY IS NEEDED, YOU CAN COMPILE SIMPLY USING javac ...
+EXECUTE with java ...)
 - 🧠 Basic knowledge of neural networks vs perceptrons
 - 🎯 What this project does?